Vast342/Clarity/README.md

 # ChessEngine
 ---

-This project is my attempt at making a chess engine, the goal is to make it suitable, efficient, and most importantly, UCI compatible.
+This project is my attempt at making a chess engine, the goal is to make it a powerful opponent, efficient, and most importantly, UCI compatible.

+Currently, it is only the last of those 3.

 It is also my attempt to learn development in raw c# after using it with Unity for so long.